 - About 20 minutes prior to when the reservation window opens (8 a.m.
 PST for California State Parks and 10 a.m.
 EST for National Parks), have everyone on your reservation team go to www.reservecalifornia.com (for CA Parks) or www.recreation.gov (for National Parks).
 Then find your campground, enter your arrival date and # of nights.

 - If you can view multiple windows on your monitor – open up the reservation site (all cued up for your campground/dates) and minimize each window so just the “RESERVE” button for the campground is showing.
 Also open up a separate (new) window and search for “current time” (by the second).
 Keep this window open so you can watch the clock tick!

 - If you don’t get your campsite, then keep checking for other campsites and click to reserve if available.
 All sites at popular campgrounds will sell out within minutes.
-If the campground sells out – keep checking for several minutes because people that managed to get multiple campsites may start canceling some of their site reservations.
+If the campground sells out – try Campsite Assist to get alerts when a site becomes available in the campground and dates you choose.